 The 2015 Leon Silverman lecture series will focus on the Supreme Court and Reconstruction.
-The first lecture in the series will be held on March 11, 2015 and will feature Professor Michael Ross of the University of Maryland.
+The first lecture in the series will be held on March 11 and will feature Professor Michael Ross of the University of Maryland.
 Registration is now open online, please click here to register.

 The Erwin Griswold Prize Committee has awarded the Prize to Kevin McMahon for his volume on the Nixon Court.
 The Prize Lecture will be held on April 30, 2015 at the Supreme Court.

 The Society will hold the 40th Annual Meeting and Dinner on June 1, 2015.
 On this occasion the Society will commemorate the 800th anniversary of the Magna Carta.
 In celebration of this important event in history Brenda Hale, Baroness of Richmond and Deputy President of the Supreme Court of the United Kingdom, will deliver the Annual Lecture.
 Her lecture will focus on the shared legal heritage drawn from the Magna Carta of the United States and the United Kingdom.
 Please check here for an updated list of events and offerings for our members.

 The Society's headquarters is located at Opperman House, 224 East Capitol Street, N.E., Washington, D.C.
 20003.
 Opperman House has two important resources: The Goldman Library and the Membership Lounge.
 The Goldman Library has a conference table suitable for small meetings and luncheons.
 The books housed therein have been collected through the efforts of Professor James B. O'Hara, a Trustee of the Society, and comprise an outstanding collection of judicial biographies, Justices' writings, and histories of the Court.